See Personal Access Code (PAC)

 Prior to 2016, healthcare provider organisations, contracted service providers, repository operators and portal operators were required to enter into, and remain a party to, a participation agreement with the System Operator to be registered to participate in the My Health Record system.
 The agreement included rights and obligations for both the organisation and the System Operator relating to the uploading of records to the My Health Record system, the allocation of liability between the parties, and the processes for notifying key events and changes.
 In 2016, the requirement to enter into a participation agreement was removed and the rights and obligations in it were transferred into the My Health Records Act 2012 and My Health Records Regulation 2012.

 A pathology report contains the findings of test results on samples of body fluid/waste or tissue material.
-Doctors use this information to for diagnosis and treatment of diseases and other conditions.
+Doctors and other healthcare providers use this information to for diagnosis and treatment of diseases and other conditions.

 pending nominated representatives

 Representatives who have been appointed as an individual’s nominated representative and have had an access code generated, but who are yet to log into the My Health Record system using the access code.

 A code generated by the individual to provide a nominated representative with access to the individual’s My Health Record.